andrey-andreev/Calendar/README.md

 express
 mongodb
 ```
-This is not the last version of the server, it's still in the process of debugging.
+This is not the last version of the server.
+The agenda functionality doesn't work properly and it's in the process of debugging.

 ### Client documentation

 * To run the Calendar application there are two possible ways :
 In the file "persister.js" there are two urls:
   - first one is for the online server url: "http://my-calendar.jit.su/task-"